 The teaching team consists of highly qualified academics, with a range of expertise and experience.

 Almost all the teaching on the course is undertaken by experienced members of staff who are either Fellows of the Higher Education Academy, or are working towards Fellowship.
 They are research-active and have experience in delivering research-informed teaching.
-You should note members of the teaching team might change.
+You can find out more about the current teaching on our Meet the Team web page.
+You should note that members of the teaching team might change.

 Postgraduate students sometimes assist in teaching and assessing some modules.
 However, experienced academics teach the vast majority of lectures and seminars.

 How do we understand the causes of social problems – and what can we, as a society, do about them?
 Studying Sociology and Social Policy encourages you to think about these questions, and consider potential solutions to widely-debated policy issues, from healthcare and education to employment and ageing.Dr Jennie BristowProgramme Director, BSc Sociology and Social Policy